jimmybutzen/mydu-scripts/mods/admin/README.md

    -  Ensure all UI-related files are in the `ModAkimboAdmin` folder.
    -  In-game, right-click and select:`Mod:AkimboAdmin -> UI`

+## Debugging

+   - all logs will be written to a log file in the `ModAkimboAdmin` folder

 ## Source file folder

 -  this is only used if you want to modify the mod by yourself